luchris429/purejaxrl/README.md

-# PureJaxRL (End-to-End RL Algortihms in Pure Jax)
+# PureJaxRL (End-to-End RL Training in Pure Jax)

 [<img src="https://img.shields.io/badge/license-MIT-blue">](https://github.com/luchris429/purejaxrl)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/luchris429/purejaxrl/blob/main/examples/example_0.ipynb)

 PureJaxRL is a high-performance, end-to-end Jax Reinforcement Learning (RL) implementation.
-By running everything entirely on the accelerator, including the environment, we leverage Jax's vectorization capabilities and overcome the bottlenecks of CPU-GPU data transfer and Python overhead.
-This results in significant speedups, easier debugging, and fully synchronous operation.
-This code allows you to use jax to `jit`, `vmap`, `pmap`, and `scan` entire RL training pipelines.
+When running many agents in parallel on GPUs, our implementation is over 1000x faster than standard PyTorch RL implementations.
+Unlike other Jax RL implementations, we implement the *entire training pipeline in JAX*, including the environment.
+This allows us to get significant speedups through JIT compilation and by avoiding CPU-GPU data transfer.
+It also results in easier debugging because the system is fully synchronous.
+More importantly, this code allows you to use jax to `jit`, `vmap`, `pmap`, and `scan` entire RL training pipelines.
 With this, we can:

-- 🏃 Efficiently run tons of seeds in parallel on one GPU!
+- 🏃 Efficiently run tons of seeds in parallel on one GPU
-- 💻 Perform rapid hyperparameter tuning!
+- 💻 Perform rapid hyperparameter tuning
-- 🦎 Discover new RL algorithms with meta-evolution!
+- 🦎 Discover new RL algorithms with meta-evolution

 For more details, visit the accompanying blog post: https://chrislu.page/blog/meta-disco/